MyZenKey/sp-sdk-ios/README.md

 You can add the ProjectVerifyLogin SDK to your project manually.
 For an example of a project that links ProjectVerifyLogin manually, see  [SocialApp](https://git.xcijv.net/mobiledevelopment/sp-sdk-ios/tree/develop/Example/SocialApp).

-1 - Retrieve the source for `ProjectVerifyLogin`.
+1. Retrieve the source for `ProjectVerifyLogin`.
 We recommend adding it as a [submodule](#pre-release-git-access).

-2 - After you clone the repository, run `git submodule update --init --recursive` to recursively clone `AppAuth`.
+2. After you clone the repository, run `git submodule update --init --recursive` to recursively clone `AppAuth`.

-3 - If you've been unable to use submodules, you must separately clone `AppAuth` and set your working copy to the release tag you would like to target.
+3. If you cannot access submodules, then you must separately clone `AppAuth` and set your working copy to the release tag you would like to target.
 This SDK currently supports version [0.95.0](https://github.com/openid/AppAuth-iOS/releases/tag/0.95.0).

 ## Configure Project Verify SDK

 After you add the source via submodule or manually, then configure the Project Verify SDK as follows:

-1 - Add `CarriersSharedAPI.xcodeproj` to your application's Xcode project.
+1. Add `CarriersSharedAPI.xcodeproj` to your application's Xcode project.

-2 - After adding the project, confirm that the deployment targets are less than or equal to your deployment target.
+2. After adding the project, confirm that the deployment targets are less than or equal to your deployment target.

-3 - Ensure that `AppAuth` is linked to `CarriersSharedAPI` and included as a "Target Dependency" in the `CarrierSharedAPI` build phases.
+3. Ensure that `AppAuth` is linked to `CarriersSharedAPI` and included as a "Target Dependency" in the `CarrierSharedAPI` build phases.

-4 - View your project's "Embedded Binaries" under your project's "General" panel.
+4. View your project's "Embedded Binaries" under your project's "General" panel.
 Add both `AppAuth` and `CarriersSharedAPI` frameworks.
 Be sure to select the corresponding framework for the platform you're targeting (the iOS framework for an iOS target).

-That's it.
 Build and run to ensure that everything is working correctly.

 ## Integration